 The Broken Hill properties cover an extensive area (347 km2) of largely untested prospective Broken Hill Group stratigraphy under cover in the western part of the district.

-The Broken Hill deposit has been mined continuously since the late 1800’s, and the region continues to support three mining operations.
+The Broken Hill deposit is the largest single sediment-hosted Zn-Pb-Ag deposit in the world and has been mined continuously since the late 1800’s, and the region continues to support three mining operations.
 The project area lies under cover to the west of the outcropping area of the Broken Hill block.
-Whilst there has been recent exploration, the large area under claim has only hosted a total of 18 drillholes which intersected basement.
+Whilst there has been previous exploration, the large area under claim has only hosted a total of 18 drillholes which intersected basement.
 These drillholes have largely confirmed the presence of prospective Broken Hill Group rocks.

-EL8485: Reinterpretation of magnetics and gravity has allowed the identification of a likely synsedimentary growth fault which marks a transition from relatively thin Broken Hill Group to a relatively thick and polydeformed sequence in the main part of the tenement.
-Reprocessing of gravity data has allowed the recognition of a gravity ridge which crossed this structure, and may be related to underlying faults and/or lithological boundaries.
+License EL8485 - Reinterpretation of magnetics and gravity (Figure 2) has allowed the identification of a likely synsedimentary growth fault which marks a transition from relatively thin Broken Hill Group to a relatively thick and polydeformed sequence in the main part of the tenement.
+Reprocessing of gravity data has allowed the recognition of a gravity ridge which crossed this structure and may be related to underlying faults and/or lithological boundaries.
 The small amount of drilling in the area has confirmed the presence of Broken Hill group rocks, though the main target area has not yet been tested

-Richard Valenta, P.Geo., Consulting Geologist is the qualified person as defined by NI 43-101 guidelines responsible for the technical data presented herein.
+Joe Potter, RPGeo., is the qualified person responsible for the technical data presented herein.